sarckk/sarckk.github.io/content/post/transformers.md

 Since `mask` has shape `(B,1,1,S)`, we [broadcast](https://pytorch.org/docs/stable/notes/broadcasting.html) across the 2nd and 3rd dimensions.
 The 2nd dimension broadcasts across the number of attention heads, while the 3rd dimension broadcasts the number of query vectors.
 While for self-attention, the number of query vectors equals the number of key and value vectors since they all get generated from the same source vectors, this isn't true in [**cross-attention**](), which we'll get to later when we look at the decoder.
 This is why we don't generate a padding mask of shape `(B,1,S,S)`, although we technically can for self-attention.

----

 ### Feed-Forward Network
-Recall that self-attention is only the first part of a Transformer Encoder.
+Recall that self-attention is only the first part of a Transformer encoder.
 The issue with only having self-attention is that it is a linear transformation with respect to each element/position in a sequence; as we have seen, self-attention is basically a weighted sum (linear) where the weights are computed from dot products (also linear).
 And we know that nonlinearities are important in deep learning because it allows neural networks to approximate a wide range of functions (or all continous functions, as the [Universal approximation theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem) tells us).

 So the creators of the Transformer introduce a fully connected feed-forward network after attention.
 This feed-forward network is applied **position-wise**, meaning it is applied to each element in the sequence independently.
 Therefore, in addition to introducing nonlinearities, these feed-forward networks can also be thought of as somehow "processing" the individual outputs in the sequence post-attention -- it does this by projecting the input into a higher dimension, applying nonlinearity, and projecting it back into the original dimension.[^1] In the paper, they use a 2-layer network with 1 hidden layer and ReLU activation as the nonlinearity.
 In PyTorch, this simply implemented as: